herksaw/spa/README.md

 spa
 ===

-A real time chatting web app, demo of the [Single-Page Applications](http://en.wikipedia.org/wiki/Single-page_application) architecture.
+A realtime chatting web app, demonstrates the [Single-Page Applications](http://en.wikipedia.org/wiki/Single-page_application) architecture.
 The client, server and database are written in JavaScript.

 To-Do List
 ==========